utquarsh027/Calories-Calculator/README.md

 ## Overview

 This Calories Calculator App is a web application built with Streamlit and powered by the Gemini Pro Large Language Model (LLM).
-It allows users to upload images of their meals and receive estimates for both calories content.
+It allows users to upload images of their meals and receive estimates for calories content.

 ## Features